 In this tutorial, we will show you how to install Fail2Ban on the CentOS server.
 For those of you who didn’t know, Fail2ban is a security-based application for your Unix-based server.
-The fail2ban service is commonly used to protect your SSH and FTP from unauthorized connection.
+The fail2ban service is commonly used to protect your SSH and FTP from the unauthorized connection.
 Fail2ban runs as a daemon that uses python scripts to parse log files for system intrusion attempts and adds custom rules to iptables configuration files to ban access to certain IP addresses.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation Fail2Ban on a CentOS system.
+I will show you the step-by-step installation Fail2Ban on a CentOS system.

 - A server running one of the following operating systems: CentOS Linux.

 - It’s recommended that you use a fresh OS install to prevent any potential issues.